Forms and Validation

 <input type=“text” readonly />) should allow focus via click, tap, or keyboard, are accessible when tabbing, and are submitted with form data.

-Input Fields, Checkboxes and Select Menus can be configured to require user input and to enforce specific data formats.
+Input Fields, Checkboxes, and Select Menus can be configured to require user input and to enforce specific data formats.
 Once configured, these elements can provide validation as users move through a group of controls, such as a form, within a Dialog Box or Pane.
-Validation is then employed a second time when “Apply” or “OK” is selected.
+Validation is then employed a second time when a form submission Button is pressed.

 Individual elements outside of a Dialog Box or Pane can also be configured for validation.